- What are the seven summits?

 1. Mount Everest, Nepal

-Everest expeditions are led by experienced guides ( sherpa ).
+Everest expeditions are led by experienced guides (Sherpa).

 Climbing this summit requires enough time, resources, and the best climbing equipment.